 In 1979, the Tuolumne Final Study proposed that all segments of the Tuolumne Wild and Scenic River within Yosemite National Park were either wild or scenic.
 The 1984 designation specified that segment classifications for the Tuolumne River must be established within two years of the designation.
-In a 1986 Federal Register notice, the park adopted the river segments and classifications that had been proposed in the 1979 Tuolumne Final Study with one exception: the 6-mile segment below the dam identified as scenic in the Tuolumne Final Study was split into two segments, a 1-mile scenic segment directly below the dam and a 5-mile wild segment beginning at the wilderness boundary and extending to the park boundary.
+In a 1986 Federal Register notice, the park adopted the river segments and classifications that had been proposed in the 1979 Tuolumne Final Study with one exception: the 6-mile segment downstream of the dam identified as scenic in the Tuolumne Final Study was split into two segments, a 1-mile scenic segment directly downstream of the dam and a 5-mile wild segment beginning at the wilderness boundary and extending to the park boundary.
 With this change, the length of the river within Yosemite National Park was divided into six segments.
 The subsequent technical correction to the river corridor boundaries as part of this plan, described above, will result in the river being divided into seven segments.

-As part of the review process, the NPS and the USFS noted that the Glen Aulin High Sierra Camp was too minor a presence within the 24-mile segment extending from Tuolumne Meadows to the headwaters of the Hetch Hetchy Reservoir for that segment to be classified as anything other than wild.
-Specifically, the agencies wrote, "The only man-made developments along this stretch of the river, with the exception of several foot bridges, are the facilities of the High Sierra Camp at Glen Aulin.
+As part of the review process, the NPS and the USFS noted that the Glen Aulin High Sierra Camp was a minor presence within the 24-mile segment extending from Tuolumne Meadows to the head of the Hetch Hetchy Reservoir, and that segment should be classified as "wild."
+Specifically, the agencies wrote, "The only manmade developments along this stretch of the river, with the exception of several foot bridges, are the facilities of the High Sierra Camp at Glen Aulin.
 Any detraction caused by the camp is minor when compared with the over-all primitive character of this section of the river.
 This segment of the river meets criteria for a 'wild' classification" (USFS and NPS 1979a: 30).